bazineta/js8call/README.md

    floats your boat is fine.

-3. Create a directory in which to build up the dependencies; the name of this directory doesn't matter, but must be used consistently, e.g., `/Users/<username>/Development/js8libs`. everything we require as a dependency will be installed to this path.
+3. Create a directory in which to build up the dependencies; the name of this directory doesn't matter, but must be used consistently, e.g., `/Users/<username>/Development/js8libs`.
+Everything we require as a dependency will be installed to this path.
 For purposes of clarity in this document, we'll use:
    ```
    /Users/alb/Development/js8libs